Utilities

 wsinterp()

-: Allows users easily reample a PDF onto another grid.
+: Allows users easily resample a PDF onto another grid.
 This makes use of the Whittaker-Shannon interpolation formula.
 To see the theory behind how this interpolation works and how to use it in practice, click here.

 Tools Utility